netxms/netxms-doc/admin/ups-monitoring.rst

-Once UPS subagent is configured, you can start to monitor UPS devices status via parameters provided by it:
+Once UPS subagent is configured, you can start to monitor UPS devices status via metrics provided by it:

 .. list-table::
    :header-rows: 1
    :widths: 50 30 200

-   * - Parameter
+   * - Metric Name
      - Type
      - Meaning
    * - UPS.BatteryLevel(*)